Find partnership terms by letter

 Example:

-Our B2B SaaS company successfully expanded its global reach by leveraging a cutting-edge partner ecosystem platform, enabling seamless interaction with affiliate, reseller and referral partners.
+Our B2B SaaS company successfully expanded its global reach by leveraging a cutting-edge partner ecosystem platform that enabled consistent monthly payouts in multiple currencies across our different affiliate, reseller and referral partner programs.

 Noun